ed3894/Rock-Fall-/Report.md

 1. **Print the Enclosure**: Use the provided CAD files to 3D print the enclosure.
 Ensure the dimensions align with the specified 4x2.5x1.125 inches.
 - [CAD Files](CAD_Files)
 - [Formlabs Files](Preform_Design)
-2. **Prepare the Components**: Gather the [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board and the [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi).
+2. **Prepare the Components**: Gather the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) board and the [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi).
-3. **Mount the Arduino and Shield**: Secure the TinyML Shield to the Arduino Nano 33 BLE board using pre-soldered headers to establish a reliable electrical connection.
+3. **Mount the Arduino and Shield**: Secure the TinyML Shield to the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) using pre-soldered headers to establish a reliable electrical connection.
 4. **Attach Components to the Enclosure**: Place the board and shield assembly into the 3D-printed enclosure and fix it in place using standard screws.
 Ensure the components are tightly secured to prevent movement during operation.
 5. **Seal the Enclosure (Optional)**: If operating in environments with potential moisture or dust, seal the openings of the enclosure with silicone or another sealing material.
 For testing, a thin plastic bag was used to protect the hardware from dirt and moisture.